Access

 We understand that some parts of the Festival can be loud, especially for some of our very young visitors, or visitors with sensory sensitivities.
 You can pick up free ear plugs from any of the main information points or around any performance stages.

-The Calm Space can be used by visitors who need a private area away from the public, whether to escape the hustle and bustle of the Festival or to avoid any sounds, triggers or experiences that are making them feel anxious or overwhelmed.
+The Calm Space will be available to be used by visitors who need a private area away from the public, whether to escape the hustle and bustle of the Festival or to avoid any sounds, triggers or experiences that are making them feel anxious or overwhelmed.
 It will be fully staffed at all times with mental health first aiders.

 Multi-Faith Spaces – Future Medicine Zone, The Business School